uwcartlab/webmapping/Chapter04/readme.md

     }).addTo(map);

-For both tilesets, the URL string for the tile layer has some special characters in it.
+For tilesets, the URL string for the tile layer has some special characters in it.
 The URL format reflects the standardized structure of slippy map tilesets, which consist of 256x256 pixel images in a set of nested subdirectories on the tile server.
 Tileset URL variables include:

 *   `{z}` represents the zoom level, typically a number between 0 (very small scale; the entire globe should be visible in the browser window) and 22 (very large scale)
 *   `{x}` is the horizontal coordinate, numbered left-to-right starting from 0 at the western boundary of the tileset